-Applicants must secure 100% third-party matching funds for the proposed Phase IIB award project.
-Eligible matching funds may come from:
+Applicants must secure and demonstrate not less than 100% third-party matching funds for the proposed Phase IIB Strategic Breakthrough award project.
+Matching funds may come from:

-Applicants must follow the SBIR/STTR (B) Instructions in the NIH How to Apply – Application Guide, except where instructed otherwise in the full announcement.
-Conformance to all requirements is strictly enforced.
-Applications may be submitted through one of the following options:
+Applicants must follow the SBIR/STTR (B) Instructions in the How to Apply – Application Guide, except where instructed otherwise in the notice of funding opportunity or in a Notice from the NIH Guide for Grants and Contracts.
+Conformance to all requirements is required and strictly enforced.
+Applications that do not comply may be delayed or not accepted for review.

-All applications must be submitted by 5:00 PM local time of the applicant organization on the applicable due date.
+All applications are due by 5:00 PM local time of the applicant organization.
 Late applications will not be accepted.
-Applicants are encouraged to apply early to allow time for corrections.
+Applicants are encouraged to apply early to allow adequate time for corrections.

 Analyze this opportunity instantly